 They’re becoming increasingly popular with more advanced punters and are regularly used when using a Matched Betting strategy.

 Only a select number of outlets offer lay betting, so if you’re looking to get in on the act then you need to pick your sites carefully.
-At Betting Apps, we know all you need to know about lay off bets, and below you’ll find our complete guide on what they are and how you play them.
+At Betting Apps, we know all you need to know about lay off bets, and below you’ll find our complete guide on what they are and how you place them.

 What Are Lay Bets?